 An independent Division of Rheumatology was established in 1999 within the Department of Pediatrics.
 In 2000, the American College of Graduate Medical Education (ACGME) accredited the Rheumatology Fellowship Program.
-We have six pediatric rheumatology faculty members and two fellowship slots available each year.
+We have eleven pediatric rheumatology faculty members and two fellowship slots available each year.
 Our faculty are actively engaged in both basic and clinical investigation, and have a longstanding commitment to Children’s Arthritis and Rheumatology Research Alliance's (CARRA) efforts.
-Additionally, CHOP Rheumatology recently joined the Pediatric Rheumatology Care & Outcomes Improvement Network (PR-COIN) Network.
+Additionally, CHOP Rheumatology has a long-term involvement in participation and leadership within the ”Pediatric Rheumatology Care & Outcomes Improvement Network (PR-COIN) Network.

 Fellows become proficient in the history, physical exam, differential diagnosis, diagnostic evaluation, and treatment of pediatric rheumatic diseases.
 Sensitivity to psychosocial aspects of chronic illness is emphasized.

 First year fellows spend five months each on inpatient and outpatient services, and spend four weeks on elective or research rotations.
 Elective rotations will be set up from a variety of outpatient clinics, depending on the fellow's interests (such as sports medicine, immunology, or our multidisciplinary uveitis clinic).
 First year fellows have a once-weekly continuity clinic in which they follow patients for whom they are the primary rheumatologist.

 The fellows share night and weekend care with the pediatric rheumatology attending.
 Additionally, the fellows prepare multidisciplinary conferences and take a major role in teaching residents and students rotating through the service.